Oregon Immigrant and Refugee Funders Collaborative

-The Collins Foundation, the MRG Foundation, the Meyer Memorial Trust and The Oregon Community Foundation join the Oregon Immigrant and Refugee Funders Collaborative.
-The purpose is to create a coordinated and collaborative funding approach to address issues of immigration and refugees in the state, and to support local organizations responding to these issues.
-The Collaborative may choose to consider application requests using various methods: a pooled fund, a combination of pooled and aligned funds, or aligned funds only but always in general alignment with eligible areas of support described in this collaborative framework.
+OCF along with The Collins Foundation, MRG Foundation, Meyer Memorial Trust and Pride Foundation make up the Oregon Immigrant and Refugee Funders Collaborative, a coordinated and collaborative funding approach to address issues of immigration and refugees in the state, and to support local organizations responding to these issues.

 - Legal information/advice, services and representation for immigrants and refugees

 - Outreach and education about policies, programs, services, and preparedness